 The Montreal researchers caution that, because children of this age are rapidly developing important foundations for language, social, emotional, and other skills, parents should be alert to any changes in behavior after a child suffers a head trauma.
 They note specifically that when a child experiences a concussion but there are no outward signs, a problem might be indicated when there is a noticeable drop in the quantity and quality of interaction with parents.
 If your child suddenly interacts with you much less, or behaves in a different way, it’s a good idea to bring it to the attention of the family physician.

 The research and anxieties about very small children and concussions are new, but concerns about brain injuries in older children have already been on the radar in Indiana for some time.
 In 2014, Indiana became the first state to require that all high school coaches receive concussion training and that players who suffer a head injury wait 24 hours before returning to play or practice their sport.
-Starting in July of 2017, a new law will require that all coaches of students in grades five and up receive training in the dangers of concussions and how to recognize their symptoms.
+Recent changes to Indiana Codes also require head and assistant football coaches for grades 1-12 to get certified in a couching course that includes concussion awareness.

 Injuries can happen in sports and while performing everyday activities.
 Sometimes these injuries are simply accidents, and nothing could have been done to prevent them.
 But many times these injuries are the result of negligence or a reckless disregard for the safety of others—even in a situation that is otherwise considered safe or properly supervised, such as school activities or youth sports.